jazzband/django-axes/docs/3_usage.rst

 When Axes locks an IP address, it is not allowed to login again.
-You can allow IPs to attempt again by resetting (deleting) the relevant AccessAttempt records.
+You can allow IPs to attempt again by resetting (deleting) the relevant AccessAttempt records in the admin UI, CLI, or your own code.

-You can also configure automatic cool down periods, IP whitelists and blacklists and even custom programmatic functions for the lockouts.
+You can also configure automatic cool down periods, IP whitelists, and custom code and handler functions for resetting attempts.
 Please check out the configuration and customization documentation for further information.

 .. note::